24.5″ BenQ EX2510S – Specs & Features

 Low Blue Light

-✓ Good Brightness Intelligence Plus Technology Color Weakness Mode Flicker-free technology HDRi Light Tuner (20 color settings) Low Blue Light — smart TV platform with built-in streaming apps and voice control.
+✓ Good Brightness Intelligence Plus Technology Color Weakness Mode Flicker-free technology HDRi Light Tuner (20 color settings) Low Blue Light — software features including OSD controls and display calibration tools.

 Power Consumption 5